sabbelasichon/typo3_encore/README.md

 }
 ```

-If site base configuration (`config/sites/yoursite/config.yaml`) is subdirectory/subpath of your domain, it is required to add your new "build" directory as additional absolute directory.
+If the site `base` configuration (`config/sites/yoursite/config.yaml`) is a subdirectory/subpath of your domain, it is required to add your new "build" directory as an additional absolute directory.
-Can be done in your "Configure Installation-Wide Options" (TYPO3 <= 11: `typo3conf/LocalConfiguration.php`; TYPO3 >= 12: `config/system/settings.php`)
+This can be done in your "Configure Installation-Wide Options" (TYPO3 <= 11: `typo3conf/LocalConfiguration.php`; TYPO3 >= 12: `config/system/settings.php`)
 ```
     [FE][additionalAbsRefPrefixDirectories]: build
 ```